 This creamy turkey recipe from La Brea Bakery was a star favorite that we just couldn’t stop eating.
 As Summer weather starts to fade away, soup becomes so much more appealing.
 Just tear apart a crusty loaf of bread and dive head first into this turkey soup to welcome Fall.

 It’s such a simple, elegant and satisfying soup.
 Sometimes the best meals are humble and honest ones that only require great bread and a bowl of comfort.

 Yield: 4 servings

 - 2½ cups unsalted Turkey or Chicken Stock

 - 2 medium Russet Potatoes, peeled & cubed

-- 6 sprigs of Thyme, tied together
+- 4 sprigs of fresh Thyme, tied together

 - ½ cup Heavy Cream

 - 3 Tablespoons fresh chopped Chives

 - In a large pot over medium heat, add olive oil and garlic.
 Cook 1 minute, then add onion, salt, and pepper.
 Cook for 5 minutes, stirring occasionally.